 Here are a few ways you can prove that this unwanted guest is staying in your home:

 Once you’ve established that they are staying there, you need to determine if they are a problem.
 In most circumstances, this becomes a business decision.
-You will need to decide if you are willing to go through the trouble to have them out and risk losing an otherwise good tenant.
+You will need to decide if you are willing to go through the trouble to have them out and risk losing an otherwise good resident.

 For the rest of this article, we will assume that you decided to prove they are living there and are in violation of your lease by living there.